-Laura James, Master Teacher, Bridgewater-Raritan Regional High School, Bridgewater, NJ ljames1776@gmail.com
+Laura James, Master Teacher, Bridgewater-Raritan Regional High School, Bridgew ljames1776@gmail.com

-★ to perpetuate the memory of the achievement of American independence

-★ to perpetuate the fellowship of the officers
+- ★ the memory of the achievement of American independence, and - ★ the fellowship of the officers-and advocate for veteran officers

 The American Revolution...

 - secured our national independence,

 - ★ established our republic,

 - ★ created our national identity,

 - ★ and articulated our highest ideals-liberty, equality, civic responsibility and natural and civil rights.